Author Guidelines

 6. Articles should include several sections: (a) title, (b) author's name (without academic titles), (c) author's institution, (d) author's email address, (e) abstract and keywords, (f) introduction, (g) methods, (h) results and discussion, (i) conclusions, and (j) bibliography.

-7. Subtitles in the introduction, methods, result and discussion, and conclusion sections should be numbered and written in bold, left-aligned, with no underlining.
+7. Subtitles in the introduction, methods, results, discussion, and conclusion sections should be numbered and written in bold, left-aligned, with no underlining.
 Use a second-level numbering format for subtitles.

 8. Articles should be written in standard Indonesian and formatted to A4 size paper (21 cm width, 29.7 cm height) with 2.5 cm (Top), 2.5 cm (Left), 2.5 cm (Bottom), and 2,5 cm (Right) margins.